-HERE COMES THE ECB DECISION...
+Here Comes The ECB Decision...

 Heads up!
-Minutes away from the release of the ECB’s monthly interest rate decision, due out at 7:45 AM ET.
+Minutes away from the release of the statement from the ECB’s monthly monetary policy meeting, due out at 7:45 AM ET.

-Economists expect the central bank to leave the benchmark refinancing rate unchanged at 0.5% and the deposit rate unchanged at 0%.
+The consensus expectation among market economists is that the ECB will leave the benchmark refinancing rate on hold at 0.5% (after cutting it from 0.75% last month) and the deposit rate unchanged at 0%.

-Following the release of the decision at 7:45, ECB President Mario Draghi will hold a monthly press conference, beginning at 8:30 AM.
+Following the release of the statement at 7:45, ECB President Mario Draghi will hold a press conference and Q&A with reporters, beginning at 8:30.

 We will have the full statement LIVE at 7:45 AM ET.
 Click here to refresh for the latest >